 - Any non-confidential records will be readily accessible and available.
-Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school. - Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry. - If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main pupil file. - To allow the new school/college to have support in place when the child arrives, this should be within: - 5 days for an in-year transfer, or within - The first 5 days of the start of a new term - In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.
+Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school. - Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry. - If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main pupil file. - To allow the new school/college to have support in place when the child arrives, this should be within: - .
+5 days for an in-year transfer, or within - .
+The first 5 days of the start of a new term enable them to have time to make any necessary preparations to ensure the safety of the child.